sssussu/informationsecurity/homework7.md

 - Legal to run a relay: No one in the U.S. has been prosecuted for running a Tor relay, although exit relays can attract attention from law enforcement.
 - Easy to use: The Tor Browser Bundle is easy to install and use, and tools like Tails provide full internet anonymity.
 - Tor speed: Though slower than regular browsing, the Tor network has become faster thanks to ongoing improvements.
-- Not foolproof: Anonymity can be compromised if Tor is misused (e.g., logging into personal accounts), so it’s vital to follow best practices and keep software updated.
+- Not foolproof: Anonymity can be compromised if Tor is misused (logging into personal accounts), so it’s vital to follow best practices and keep software updated.

 ### Shavers & Bair 2016: Hiding Behind the Keyboard: The Tor Browser €; subchapters: "Introduction", "History and Intended Use of The Onion Router", "How The Onion Router Works", "Tracking Criminals Using TOR".